canonical/phone-docs/en/apps/qml/tutorials-use-ubuntu-thumbnailer.md

 ---
-title: "QML tutorials - using the Ubuntu Thumbnailer"
+title: "Tutorials - using the Ubuntu thumbnailer"
 ---

-# QML tutorials - using the Ubuntu Thumbnailer
+# Tutorials - using the Ubuntu thumbnailer

 The Ubuntu Thumbnailer QML plugin gives you extremely fast access to thumbnails of pictures and videos stored locally, as well as music artwork